 Our priority is the safety of our customers, volunteers, staff and the wider community.
-Please be patient with the shop team as it continues to adapt the service to the evolving situation.
-Door and shop volunteers are needed, please!
+Please be patient with the shop team as it continues to adapt its service to the current situation.
+Our normal opening hours are:

 We are very grateful to all our supporters, particularly our customers and those organisations listed at the bottom of this page.
 The shop is managed on a day to day basis by our delightful managers, presently funded by a hard-earned grant from the Big Lottery, which will support staff wages over the next five years.
 We are also incredibly grateful to our hard-working volunteers.

 The Community Benefit Society